 There are a number of different varieties of mango in Thailand which means that there is no one single mango season and the fruit can be enjoyed in one form or another during most of the year.
-However, April and May is traditionally considered the main mango season.
+However, March to May is traditionally considered the main mango season.

 Mango with Sticky Rice